 5. Sell Crafts For Others

-Sell craft artists products on consignment online or offline.
+Become a sales rep for Independent craft artists’.
+Sell their products on consignment online or offline.
 Work out a deal where you can take 10 to 50 percent of the retail price as commission.

 6. Sell Craft Supplies.

 Craft supplies are in high demand!
 Craftsmen, both amateurs and professionals, need craft supplies to produce their products.
-Craft supplies are hard to find in rural towns making craft supplies a high-profit potential online business idea !.
+Craft supplies are hard to find in rural towns, making selling craft supplies a high-profit potential online business idea !.

 7. Teach Craft Classes

 Teach crafts as a freelance craft teacher or recreation aide in a retirement home.
 There are some churches that will allow you to teach a craft class to their members as a fundraiser.
-You would share a small percentage of the money charged such as 10 to 20 % of the fee charged per student.
+You would share a small percentage of the money charged, such as 10 to 20 % of the fee charged per student.
+Last but not least teach crafts online!

 8. Start a Niche Craft Blog

-Starting a niche craft blog, and refer craft supplies and products offerd by your affiliates and earn money.
+With a niche craft blog, you can add affiliate programs and earn money.
 It is a great way to earn extra money which can lead to a full-time career!

 9. Sell e-books on the subject of Crafts